 Words and photos by Andrea

 Italian Sundays are all about cooking and having long lunches with the whole family.
 A Sunday’s classic is homemade pasta.
-A few weeks ago, a dear friend of mine taught me how to prepare fresh tagliatelle and it’s easier than you think!
+A few weeks ago, my grandma taught me how to prepare fresh tagliatelle and it’s easier than you think!

 The only tool you need is a “pasta maker” like the one you find here to press the dough!
 This is something you can also do using a rolling pin, as Italian grandmas, but the pasta maker makes things easier easier .